Last updated: 12/08/2021

 When your credit card details are required as part of the booking process, we store the last 4 digits and an authorisation token.
 In the case of some low-cost airlines, we will use the payment details you provide to purchase the flight seats on your behalf and will use the payment details you provide to do so.

-The data that we collect from you may be transferred to, and stored at, a destination outside the UK and European Economic Area ("EEA"), including where we may transfer your data to our suppliers so that they can assist us with providing our services to you.
-Where your information is transferred outside of the EEA, we will take steps to ensure that the information receives the same level of protection as if it remained within the EEA, including by entering into data transfer agreements, using the EU Commission approved Standard Contractual Clauses, or by relying on certification schemes and supplementary measures.
-You have the right to details of the mechanism under which your data is transferred outside of the EEA – for this information, please contact us using the details set out under "How can you contact us?" below.
+The data that we collect from you may be transferred to, and stored at, a destination outside the UK, including where we may transfer your data to our suppliers so that they can assist us with providing our services to you.
+Where your information is transferred to another country, we will take steps to ensure that the information receives the same level of protection as if it remained within the UK, including by entering into data transfer agreements, using approved Standard Contractual Clauses, or by relying on certification schemes and supplementary measures.
+You have the right to details of the mechanism under which your data is transferred outside of the UK – for this information, please contact us using the details set out under "How can you contact us?" below.